-In 2010, as part of a site inspection for UXO-0002, surface soil and subsurface soil samples were collected from the former Pistol Range and analyzed for lead.
-Surface soil samples only were collected at the former Skeet

-Ranges and analyzed for lead only, or lead and PAHs.
+In 2010, as part of a site inspection for UXO-02, surface soil and subsurface soil samples were collected from the former Pistol Range and analyzed for lead.
+Surface soil samples only were collected at the former Skeet Ranges and analyzed for lead only, or lead and PAHs.
 The analytical data were evaluated by comparison to EPA risk-based human health screening levels (surface and subsurface soil data) and ecological screening levels (surface soil data only).
 Subsurface soil data were not evaluated for ecological risk because there is not a complete exposure pathway for ecological receptors.
 In addition, analytical data exceeding EPA screening levels were compared to the NAS Patuxent River BTVs for soil (CH2M HILL, 2008).

-The Final SI report was completed for UXO-0002 in July 2013.
-In May 2013, the Navy and EPA agree to split the former Pistol Range and Skeet ranges into separate operable units under UXO-0002 to accelerate restoration of the former Pistol Range.
+The Final SI report was completed for UXO-02 in July 2013.
+In May 2013, the Navy and EPA agree to split the former Pistol Range and Skeet ranges into separate operable units under UXO-02 to accelerate restoration of the former Pistol Range.
 EPA agreed with the proposal and replied to the Navy's email in a letter dated June 10, 2013.
 The former Pistol Range became OU-01 and the former skeet ranges became OU-2.
 At the request of EPA, a technical memorandum using available site data was completed in December 2013 to evaluate the leachability of lead in soils to groundwater at the former pistol range (OU-1).
 After discussions with EPA and EPA technical reviewers, it was decided that impacts to groundwater from the lead in the soil is unknown and additional groundwater characterization will need to be performed.
 The work plan for additional soil and groundwater characterization as part of the RI for the Pistol Range was completed in May 2018.
 RI fieldwork consisting of soil sampling at OU-1 was completed in June 2018.
 The UFP-SAP for additional soil and groundwater characterization as part of the RI for former skeet ranges (OU-2) was completed in July 2018.
 The final EE/CA for a NTCRA at the former pistol range (OU-1) was complete in March 2020 followed by the signed Action Memorandum for the NTCRA in April 2020.
 The NTCRA at the former pistol range (OU-1) was completed in July 2021.
-In order to complete the RI, additional monitoring wells will be installed to assess groundwater beneath the range.
+Currently, new monitoring wells were installed in February 2023 and will be sampled for two rounds to assess the groundwater beneath the former pistol range (OU-1).
 The RI fieldwork at the former skeet ranges (OU-2) was completed in June 2020 after the installation of new groundwater monitoring wells and two rounds of groundwater sampling.
-The draft RI report for the former skeet ranges (OU-2) is in progress.
-It is anticipated an EE/CA may be necessary to evaluate remedial alternatives for the soil at the skeet ranges.
+The final RI report for the former skeet ranges (OU-2) was completed in June 2023.
+A EE/CA is in progress to evaluate remedial alternatives for the soil at the skeet ranges.

-0/10 0

-Site No. Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA LTM IRA Response Complete
+Site No. Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA LTM IRA Response Complete UXO- 03 2012- 2016 2023- 2025

-UXO- 2012-

-0003 2019

-4.1.3 UXO-0003-Former Water Ranges
+4.1.3 UXO-03-Former Water Ranges